kubeshop/kusk-gateway/docs/extension.md

 | `retries` | maximum number of retries (0 by default)
 | `request_timeout` | total request timeout (in seconds)
 | `idle_timeout` | timeout for idle connections (in seconds)

+### websocket

+An optional boolean field defines whether to enable handling of "Upgrade: websocket" and other related to Websocket HTTP headers in the request to create a Websocket tunnel to the backend.
+By default false, don't handle Websockets.

 ### upstream